 What's New at LAVC?
 Learn How the reVitalization of Los Angeles Valley College is now underway...

-Valley College is currently undergoing a $612 million renovation and building project to renovate existing buildings and build new sustainable buildings.
+Valley College is currently undergoing a $704 million renovation and building project to renovate existing buildings and build new sustainable buildings.
 Existing classroom buildings are being updated with new technology and energy efficient standards.
-In addition, all new campus structures are being built as LEED-certified (Leadership in Energy and Environmental Design) buildings.

 It all began when the voters of Los Angeles approved Proposition A in 2001 and Proposition AA in 2003 to help improve college facilities at Los Angeles Valley College.
-Later, Los Angeles voters approved Measure J in 2008 to further improve college facilities and expand educational programs to meet the growing needs of the community.
+Later, Los Angeles voters approved Measure J in 2008 and Measure CC in 2016 to further improve college facilities and expand educational programs to meet the growing needs of the community.